srivikk/eAnalyst-bot/README.md

 # eAnalyst Bot

-eAnalyst Chatbot is a built using DialogFlow.
+eAnalyst Chatbot is built using Google DialogFlow.
 The purpose of the bot is to provide information on different supply chains.

 ## Steps to run the code